monti2-philips/Global-Transparency-Data-Retriever/README.md

 # Global-Transparency-Data-Retriever

-Internal tool for query test data from MES and Acoustic DB.
+Internal tool for querying test data from MES and Acoustic DB.